-According to multiple Sikh Coalition surveys, Sikh American students experience high rates of bullying and harassment in our nation’s public schools.
-Some are even subjected to physical violence.
-We have seen a sharp increase in school bullying legal intakes in 2017.
-Sikh boys who wear turbans are called “terrorists” while Sikh girls are teased for having long hair.
+According to multiple Sikh Coalition surveys, Sikh American students experience high rates of bullying and harassment in our nation’s public schools–and we continue receiving and documenting nationwide reports of school bullying.
+Sikh boys who wear turbans are called “terrorists,” while Sikh girls are teased for having long hair; some children are even subjected to violence.
 Bullying occurs not only on school grounds but also on school buses and increasingly on social media, such as Facebook, Twitter, and anonymous mobile phone apps.
 Despite the growing recognition of bullying as a national problem, lawmakers and school officials do not collect comprehensive bullying data and are inconsistent in their enforcement of anti-bullying policies.

-- % of Sikh children report being bullied in school
+- % of turbaned Sikh children report being bullied in school

 - x the national average